RQF7/proyecto_lovelace/documentos_entregables/reporte_tecnico/propuestas_citas.md

 # Segunda ronda (TT2)

+Sin clasificación:

 1. >We live in a society exquisitely dependent on science and technology, in which hardly anyone knows anything about science and technology.
 Cosmos, Carl Sagan.
 2. >You don't understand anything until you learn it more than one way.
 Marvin Minsky.
-3. >"Begin at the beginning," the King said, very gravely, "and go on till you came to the end: then stop."
-    Lewis Carroll.
-4. >People who think they know everything are a great annoyance to those of us who do.
+3. >People who think they know everything are a great annoyance to those of us who do.
 Isaac Asimov.
-5. >Violence is the last refuge of the incompetent.
+4. >Violence is the last refuge of the incompetent.
 Isaac Asimov, Fundación.
-6. >Never let your sense of morals get in the way of doing what's right.
+5. >Never let your sense of morals get in the way of doing what's right.
     Isaac Asimov, Fundación (creo).
-7. >You don't have to burn books to destroy a culture.
+6. >You don't have to burn books to destroy a culture.
 Just get people to stop
     reading them.
 Ray Bradbury.
-8. >She believed in nothing; only her skepticism kept her from being an atheist.
+7. >She believed in nothing; only her skepticism kept her from being an atheist.
 Jean-Paul Sartre.
+8. >No tomamos decisiones, son las decisiones las que nos toman a nosotros.
+    Todos los nombres, José Saramago.
+9. >Lock up your libraries if you like; but there is no gate, no lock, no bolt that you can set upon the freedom of my mind.
+A Room of One’s Own, Virginia Woolf.
+10. >Heme aquı́, ya al final, y todavı́a no sé qué cara le daré a la muerte.
+     Rosario Castellanos.
+11. >Lolita, luz de mi vida, fuego de mis entrañas.
+Pecado mı́o, alma mı́a.
+     Lo-li-ta: la punta de la lengua emprende un viaje de tres pasos paladar abajo hasta apoyarse, en el tercero, en el borde de los dientes.
+     Lo.
+Li.
+Ta.
+Lolita, Vladimir Nabokov.

+## Primera parte: programa tokenizador
+1. >"Begin at the beginning," the King said, very gravely, "and go on till you came to the end: then stop."
+    Lewis Carroll.

+## Segunda parte: api web

+## Análisis y diseño de api web

+## Implementación de api web

+## Tercera parte: tienda

+## Análisis y diseño de tienda

+## Implementación de tienda

+## Apéndices

+## Apéndice de LaTeX
+1. >The trouble with computer science today is an obsessive concern with form instead of content.
+Form and Content in Computer Science, 1970 ACM Turing Lecture, Marvin Minsky.